What is Autism?

 How Prevalent is Autism and What is the Cost?

 Autism is one of the fastest growing developmental disabilities in the world, affecting an average of one in 68 children in the United States, making it more common than pediatric cancer, diabetes, and AIDS combined.
-It occurs in all racial, ethnic and socioeconomic groups and is five times more likely to affect boys than girls.
+In Maryland, the prevalence is slightly higher at 1 in 55 children.
+Autism occurs in all racial, ethnic and socioeconomic groups and is five times more likely to affect boys than girls.
 Learn more from the Centers for Disease Control and Prevention (CDC).
+Click here for the CDC’s 2016 Community Report on Autism.